• Skip to primary navigation

 Total 1 hour hr 35 minutes mins

-Make your own pizzeria-quality pizza at home with this simple homemade pizza dough recipe.
-Get a soft, chewy crust for pizzas, strombolis, and calzones.
+Make pizzeria-quality pizza at home with this simple, foolproof dough recipe.
+It requires minimal hands-on time and uses standard pantry ingredients to create a soft, chewy crust that is great for pizzas, calzones, and strombolis.

 Servings 2 pizzas